CharmingSteve/Centos-docker-tomcat-mongo-pythong/README.md

 Now you can see the standard tomcat welcome page at http://YOURDOMAIN:7080

-If you don't need all of this in one container you can run docker-compose and link them together. for this change the name of tomcat-python-mongo.yml to docker-compose.yml then run docker-compose up
+If you don't need all of this in one container you can run docker-compose and link them together. run:

-tomcat-python-mongo.yml
+docker-compose up